Quick Summary of the article:

 Despite our best efforts, there may be times when managing aggression becomes overwhelming or unsafe.

-In such cases, seeking professional help is crucial.
+In such cases, seeking professional help and early diagnosis is crucial.
 Here are some indicators that it might be time to involve healthcare professionals:

 1. Frequent and Severe Aggression: